 Getting a Second Opinion on Your Dog’s Cancer Diagnosis

-Transcript of: Getting a Second Opinion on Your Dog’s Cancer Diagnosis James Jacobson: Let me ask you this question.
+…this question.
 How important is it to get a second opinion?
 So, you got a diagnosis from your Veterinarian that says, “My dog has this type of cancer”.
 Should I get a second opinion?
 Is it really important and how do I go about doing that?
 I’ll throw that out to either one of you.
-Dr. Susan Ettinger: I think I can jump in i…
+Dr. Susan Ettinger: I think I can jump in it.
+There’s two second opinions that I think people think about.
+One is seeing another Veterinarian, whether that’s typically…

 Dog Cancer Diagnosis Not An Immediate Death Sentence